To Report a Bereavement

 When contacting the Burial Society to report a death, please note the following:

-- According to Halacha (Jewish law), funerals must held as soon as possible after death.
+- According to Halacha (Jewish law), funerals must be held as soon as possible after death.

-- If you require further information out of hours, please call +44 7391 682392 however please do not call on Shabbos or Yom Tov.
+- To report a death out of hours, please call 07391 682392.
+However, please do not call on Shabbos or Yom Tov.

 Please do not telephone the out of hours emergency line unless you need to report a death.
 All other enquiries should be made within office hours.